Chain Chronicle: Gameplay

 Chain Chronicle combines three gameplay elements: tower defense, traditional role-playing and card trading in the form of Arcanas.
 The role-playing game elements drive the entire story, allowing the player to make decisions, visit towns and participate in events.
 The map system shows the towns and areas that the player must visit by tapping on one town to another, however for the player to get to the next town, it must clear some enemies first.
 Battle in the game is similar to a traditional tower defense game, each player can command a team of four Arcanas, with two more as sub-party extras and a guest unit.
 Each Arcana is assigned to 5 classes, and each unit are weak to specific class.
 In the second versions of the game, updates introduced Fighters and Gunners, with the former being a type of Swordsman, and the latter being an archer-type.

 The goal of the game is to clear each stage without the enemy reaching the player's safe zone.
 Tapping one unit into the enemy allows it to attack and if the stage is cleared, the player can move to the next stage until it reaches the boss.
-If the one of the enemies reaches the safe zone, the game is over.
+If one of the enemies reaches the safe zone, the game is over.
 However, each unit has its own skill that can counter against enemies and easily clear each stage.
 If all stages are cleared, the player is awarded with money, special arcana and Arcana Coins.
 Players can also summon allies by using either Prysma or Arcana Coins, which are earned during gameplay.
 Each unit has its own story, which can be completed to obtain more Prysma or to unlock its special skill.
 Events are also in the game, allowing players to get special items and Arcanas.